 NW Mothers Milk Bank could not exist without private support.
 Your generosity makes an extraordinary difference in the lives of local infants.
 Whether you are a long time NWMMB supporter or giving for the first time, thank you for your commitment to helping fragile infants.

 One-Time DonationYou are impacting the long-term health of our most fragile community members.

 $100 feeds a 2-pound preemie for five days

-Evie's FundLearn more about Evelyn’s Fund—a charitable care fund that provides milk for compromised babies.
+Evie's FundLearn more about Evelyn’s Fund—a community care fund that provides milk for compromised babies.

 Start a Fundraiser For UsStarting a peer to peer fundraiser, you can make your impact grow even more.

 Matching Gifts & Volunteer GrantsMany companies encourage employees to donate funds or time to their favorite charities by matching funds.